11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 The stabilization will be a bit loud.

-That’s just how the lens is built, and I didn’t notice that the autofocusing does hunt a lot more, and maybe we’ll find it a little bit difficult of a time grabbing something.
+That’s just how the lens is built, and I didn’t notice that the autofocusing does hunt a lot more, and maybe we’ll find it difficult to grab something.

 But let me tell you when this works phenomenally, and I’d say because of what it offers the lens range.